-As tempted as you'll be to settle in at Petit Lion, the airy street level restaurant powered by creative local chef Phillip Lopez, the first thing you need to do at the Troubadour Hotel is take the elevator.
+As tempted as you'll be to settle in at Petit Lion, the Troubadour's airy street level restaurant and bar, the first thing you need to do at the Troubadour Hotel is take the elevator.
 Hit 17 and ascend to the top of the 184-room boutique hotel, which opened in early December and prepare to be gobsmacked.
 New Orleans unfurls in every direction from the Monkey Board rooftop bar, spectacular views that have date night written all over them.
-Cocktails and global street eats with a view is just one of the reasons to check into this new hotel, part of the eclectic Joie de Vivre Hotel group.
-A bold contemporary design is another, with arresting original art scattered throughout the public spaces.
+Cocktails and global street eats with a view are just two of the reasons to check into this striking hotel, with its bold contemporary design and arresting original art scattered throughout the public spaces.
 Guest rooms are crisp and comfy, there's a 24-hour fitness center and no charge for Wifi.
 More good news: if your lovers' retreat needs to include Fluffy, the pet-friendly Troubadour is happy to oblige.
 Add in the stellar location, within strolling distance of the French Quarter, the Superdome and the lively dining and entertainment scene in the Warehouse District, and the Troubadour is a romantic getaway just waiting to happen.

 Imagine staying with a rich friend who is touring Europe but is generous enough to give you the key to her secluded French Quarter hideaway.
 That's what it feels like to stay in one of the seven recently refurbished seven Audubon Cottages, named forformer resident, John James Audubon.
 If it's high end, uber private and intimate digs you seek, seek no more.
 Each cottage is unique, and among the many notable details you might find hardwood floors, separate living areas, dining tables and/or antique furnishings.
 Additional perks include complimentary breakfast, free Wi-Fi and a heated saltwater pool, as well valet parking at the nearby Dauphine Orleans Hotel.
-In room spa services are offered by Spa Atlantis.
+In room spa services are available for the asking.

 Hotel Monteleone on Royal Street emanates European luxury with 600 sprawling rooms, and boasts one of the highest inventories of suites (55) available in New Orleans.
 The location of the Monteleone is perfect, situated on the art and shopping street of the city.
 Bourbon is only a block away, and the Old French Market and River Walk are a short stroll in the opposite direction.
 The hotel features a heated rooftop pool and 24/7 fitness center availability and in-room dining.
 Ernest Hemingway made note of the Monteleone's famous Carousel Bar, a 25 seat, slowly circumnavigating lounge that makes the Hotel worth visiting even if you don't plan on staying there.